 Our Minnesota Conservation Improvement Program (CIP) offers customers the opportunity to save energy and money.
-Our triennial filing, last approved in 2016, established a portfolio of programs and an energy-savings goal of 1.7% of retail sales for 2017-2019.
+Our current conservation plan, approved in 2016, established a portfolio of programs and an energy-savings goal of 1.7 percent of retail sales for 2017-2020.
 We file an annual update with the Minnesota Public Utilities Commission.
-In 2018 we filed our 2017 accomplishments, which resulted in a financial incentive of $2.9 million.
+As a result of our 2019 accomplishments, we will receive a financial incentive of $2.7 million.

-In 2018 we invested more than $9 million in CIP and returned more than $35 million in lifetime net benefits to customers.
-Energy savings reached a record-breaking high for us at 73.3 million annual kWh of energy and more than 28.1 MW of demand.
-For the year, that is 4.21% of our annual retail sales.
-At a lifetime cost of less than 1.2 cents per kWh conserved, our energy-efficiency programs continue to be a cost-effective resource for customers.
+In 2019 we invested more than $9.1 million in CIP and returned more than $33.5 million in lifetime net benefits to customers.
+Energy savings reached 69.2 million annual kWh of energy and more than 28.5 MW of demand.
+For the year, that is 3.98 percent of our annual retail sales.
+At a lifetime cost of less than 1.8 cents per kWh conserved, our energy-efficiency programs continue to be a cost-effective resource for customers.

-High customer participation in our direct load-control rates makes our company a leader in load management.
+High customer participation in our direct load-control rates is the foundation of our success in load management.
 With one-third of our customers partnering with us in load management, we’re able to curtail a portion of their electrical load during periods of high demand, high energy prices, or system maintenance.
 Participating customers save on their energy bills with rates that are less than our standard electric rates.